 If you have a personal injury claim, you might receive word that the other side wants you to complete an independent medical exam.
 In an injury case, an independent medical exam is a chance for the defendant to have their own medical professional evaluate your injuries and prognosis.

 An independent exam allows the other side to gather their own evidence about your injuries from the accident.
-If you are asked to complete an independent medical exam, it’s essential for you to understand what this means and to work with a personal injury attorney to ensure your rights are protected during the process.
+If you are asked to complete an independent medical exam, it’s essential for you to understand what this means and to work with a Las Vegas personal injury law firm to ensure your rights are protected during the process.

 What’s an Independent Medical Exam?

 An independent medical exam is a medical evaluation.
 It feels a lot like going for a physical.
 It’s an evaluation where a medical professional speaks with you, examines you and makes diagnoses and judgments as appropriate.

 The examiner is a medical professional with the appropriate qualifications.
 They may run tests, ask questions, and draw conclusions about your injuries.

 The purpose of an independent medical exam is to give both sides to a personal injury case the opportunity to evaluate your physical injuries.
 The courts want both sides to have an equal opportunity to view, assess, and draw conclusions about the evidence in the case.

 Allowing the other side to conduct their own exam can help the parties resolve the case.
 The examiner may verify the injuries and prompt the defendant to work towards a fair resolution of the claim.

 If you have an independent exam, the other party will tell you when and where to go for the exam.
 They’ll ask you questions about your accident and your medical history.
 It’s essential that you’re polite and cooperative even if the evaluator is rude or biased.

 While it’s a lot like going to the doctor, it’s more about the other side’s goal of gathering evidence, so it’s more limited to the accident, your injuries, diagnoses, and prognosis than it is about creating a treatment plan.